top of page

 Front of the Glide plate when the rear 4 bolts are in

-The front is miles from the front flanges when the back 4 bolts are bolted in and lined up with the oil drain plug however…
+The front of the plate is miles from the front flanges when the back 4 bolts are bolted in and lined up with the oil drain plug however…

-It is actually a solid plate - but I had to drill an additional 2 holes at the front of it to get it to work.
-If you buy one for a Gen3 KLR, expect to drill and get additional nuts and bolts....
+It's essentially a solid plate; however, I needed to drill two extra holes at the front to make it functional.
+If you're purchasing one for a Gen3 KLR, be prepared to drill and acquire extra nuts and bolts...

 Clearer view 2